-The school keeps a record of the referrals made to the Local Authority Duty Line.
+The school keeps a record of the referrals made to the Local Authority Duty Line, these are stored on the Safeguard online platform.

 Extended school and off-site arrangements:

 Extended school and off-site arrangements

 Where extended school activities are provided by and managed by the school, our own safeguarding and child protection policy and procedures apply.
 If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.